WarwickTechCrew/tc-website-wiki/wiki/06-directories/05-demons.md

 200+ scenes into the main showfile.
 The S21 Demon did not approve of this approach to DCA management, and subsequently cast a delay curse on the S21's next scene button, causing a lag of about 5 seconds each time a scene needed to change.

+The S21 reappeared during 24/25 Queen of Spades.
+We very reasonably decided to turn on the sound desk for sound check.
+This angered the S21 demon who decided to curse us by inhabiting the PA causing an audible hum despite everything being muted.
+Many arts centre exorcists were brought in to fix the issue, with the only solution being to "turn it off and on, and pray"

 ## FLX Demon

 This spirit possesses the FLX lighting desk, turning the house lights on and off, and generally producing the exact